 Continuing Legal Education

 Opening statements and closing arguments are seen as the trial lawyer’s stock in trade, but trials are won and lost on the witness stand.
 This course will focus on the preparation, handling and presentation of the witness at trial.
 The class will emphasize the importance of pre-trial preparation before both direct and cross-examination, and the execution of those skills.
-We will also deal with witnesses who need specific preparation, handling, and presentation, such as experts, child victims of violent or sex-related crimes, witnesses who are mentally or emotionally disabled, and witnesses who must testify through the use of an interpreter.
-The format of the class will be a lecture on the use and presentation of a particular classification of witness, a demonstration of a direct and/or cross-examination of that class of witness, and hands-on participation in the examinations of the witness by students.
-This 2-credit course is graded.
+The course will also deal with witnesses who need specific preparation, handling, and presentation, such as experts, child victims of violent or sex-related crimes, witnesses who are mentally or emotionally disabled, and witnesses who must testify through the use of an interpreter.
+The class format will be a lecture on the use and presentation of a particular classification of witness, a demonstration of a direct and/or cross-examination of that class of witness, and hands-on participation in the examinations of the witness by students.

-Corporate Financial Transactions will provide an analysis of the legal, business and credit issued involved in entering into and documenting loans, letters of credit, and repos.
+This course will analyze the legal, business and credit issues involved in entering into and documenting loans, letters of credit, and repossessions.
 Students will study and review the legal structures, provisions and documentation for these types of transactions.
 In addition, supporting documentation such as corporate authority documents, guaranties and legal opinions will also be studied.
 Finally, other issues such as bankruptcy, taxation and capital requirements affecting those transactions will also be considered.
 The course will provide students with the basic foundational understanding and background for working with legal documentation in a transactional legal practice.

 This course is designed to provide students with the skills to successfully interpret state and federal statutes.
-The course is organized around the doctrines and principles that courts rely on when interpreting statutes, and incorporates exercises and an exam that focuses on developing the tools to argue and resolve difficult statutory interpretation questions.
+The course is organized around the doctrines and principles that courts rely on when interpreting statutes, and incorporates exercises that focus on developing the tools to argue and resolve difficult statutory interpretation questions.